Microsoft Office Add-In Developer

 • OnMessageReadWithCustomHeader – Enables add-ins to activate when opening emails containing specific internet headers, useful for processing inbound communications from partner systems.

 • Document open events – Available in Word and Excel, these trigger when a file is opened, enabling immediate validation, metadata population, or content classification.
+These events are also supported for word add ins, ensuring consistent automation and integration across office applications.

-The Unified Manifest and Event Registration
+The Unified Manifest File and Event Registration

 A simplified example of event registration in the unified manifest: